-- ► Store the pedelec, battery and charger in a dry, clean environment. - ► Recharge the display battery for at least 1 hour every 3 months. - ► Check the battery level after 8 weeks.
-If only one LED on the battery level indicator lights up, recharge the battery to around 60%.
+- ▶ Store the pedelec, battery and charger in a dry, clean environment.
+We recommend storing them in uninhabited rooms with smoke alarms.
+Dry locations with an ambient temperature of about 20 °C are ideal. - ▶ Recharge the display battery for at least 1 hour every 3 months. - ► Check the battery level after 6 months.
+If only one LED on the battery level indicator lights up, recharge the battery to around 30 % 60 %.